 How is Williams syndrome diagnosed?

-- Order an EKG or echocardiogram (ultrasound of the heart) to check the heart for irregularities
+- An EKG or echocardiogram (ultrasound of the heart) to check the heart for irregularities.

-- Check your child's blood pressure and kidneys for abnormalities
+- Check your child's blood pressure for abnormalities.

 Management and Treatment

-If someone is found to have Williams syndrome based on physical findings and/or a positive genetic test result, the genetics team will work with the person’s primary healthcare provider and appropriate specialists to help explain the diagnosis to the individual and their family.
+If someone has Williams syndrome based on physical findings and/or a positive genetic test result, your healthcare provider will work with appropriate specialists to help explain the diagnosis to the individual and their family, especially a genetic counselor.

-The genetics team will also discuss medical management recommendations based on the diagnosis of Williams syndrome and help connect patients with the appropriate specialists and resources.
-Although there is no cure for Williams syndrome, it is important to identify and treat the different medical problems that can occur with this disorder.
-Treatments and interventions must be based on the unique needs of each individual.
+Your provider will discuss condition management recommendations based on the diagnosis.
+Although there is no cure for Williams syndrome, it is important to identify and treat the side effects that can occur with this condition.
+Treatments and interventions must be based on the unique needs of each individual including:

-- Individuals with Williams syndrome should have a formal evaluation by a cardiologist.
-If a problem is found, the cardiologist will determine the best treatment.
+- Obtaining a formal evaluation by a cardiologist.
+If a problem is found in your child’s heart, the cardiologist will determine the best treatment.

-- Many individuals with Williams syndrome require early intervention programs, therapies, or special education due to developmental delays and/or learning problems.
+- Enrolling in early intervention programs, therapies or special education to alleviate developmental delays and/or learning problems.